 Section 6.4 What happens if you do not pay the extra Part D amount?
-15 SECTION 7 More information about your monthly premium 15 Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty 16 Section 7.2 Can we change your monthly plan premium during the year?
-17 SECTION 8 Please keep your plan membership record up to date 18 Section 8.1 How to help make sure that we have accurate information about you 18 SECTION 9 We protect the privacy of your personal health information 19 Section 9.1 We make sure that your health information is protected 19 SECTION 10 How other insurance works with our plan 19 Section 10.1 Which plan pays first when you have other insurance?
+16 SECTION 7 More information about your monthly premium 16 Section 7.1 There are several ways you can pay your plan premium 17 Section 7.2 Can we change your monthly plan premium during the year?
+18 SECTION 8 Please keep your plan membership record up to date 18 Section 8.1 How to help make sure that we have accurate information about you 18 SECTION 9 We protect the privacy of your personal health information 19 Section 9.1 We make sure that your health information is protected 19 SECTION 10 How other insurance works with our plan 19 Section 10.1 Which plan pays first when you have other insurance?
 19

-SECTION 1 Introduction Section 1.1 You are enrolled in Clover Health Choice (PPO), which is a Medicare PPO
+Section 1.1 You are enrolled in Clover Health Choice Value (PPO), which is a Medicare PPO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Clover Health Choice (PPO).
+You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Clover Health Choice Value (PPO).

 There are different types of Medicare health plans.
-Clover Health Choice (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
+Clover Health Choice Value (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
 Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.